geem-lab/cluster-guide/src/syncing.md

 If you're using a windows machine, a good graphical interface that allows you to drag and drop files is [mobaxterm](https://mobaxterm.mobatek.net/).

-[Vinicius](https://github.com/caprilesport) also has a [script](https://github.com/caprilesport/scripts/blob/master/csync) that syncs and submits jobs while in your local machine, any doubts talk to him.
+[Vinicius](https://github.com/caprilesport) also has a [script](https://github.com/caprilesport/scripts/blob/master/csync) that syncs and submits jobs while in your local machine, any questions talk to him.